Mark T. Fatla, Esq., Executive Director

 Cody Walters and his wife, Damara, have been Northside home owners since May of 2009.
 Cody is a 1999 graduate of North Catholic High School in Troy Hill.
 He attended the University of Pittsburgh and earned his degree in Literature in 2004.
 Cody has been an avid member of the community and a board member of the East Allegheny Community Council since he moved into the neighborhood.
 In 2010, he planned the first annual Deutschtown Bar Crawl.
 In addition, Cody created the Deutschtown Music Festival in 2012.
 Cody hopes to continue his promotion of the Northside in his new position with the Northside Leadership Conference.

-Equiana Brown, Main Street Manager Assistant
+Jesse Descutner, Main Street Assistant

 ALLEGHENY GENERAL HOSPITAL PARTNERSHIP